Rethink. Refuse. Reduce. Reuse. Repurpose.

 In 2021, Nicole completed a Cert IV in Environmental Management & Sustainability.

-On returning to Zimbabwe for some time, Coraleigh worked as an early childhood educator for five years with 2-3 year olds, then two years teaching 3-4 year olds.
+On returning to Zimbabwe in 2008, Coraleigh worked as an early childhood educator for five years with 2-3 year olds, then two years teaching 3-4 year olds.
 She is pleased to say that her main source for teaching educational art sessions was preloved materials.

-Coraleigh returned to Australia in 2018 and has continually surrounded herself with young children in her personal & work life, working in numerous babysitting roles, providing the opportunity to continue to teach and share her knowledge.
+Coraleigh returned to Australia in 2018 and has continually surrounded herself with children from all walks of life providing the opportunity to continue to teach and share her knowledge.
+Not only is Coraleigh part of the Urban Upcycle team, she also works casually in Disability Support and child sitting roles, and in 2023 completed a Cert IV in Disability.

-When Rarlee's not spending time with the Urban Upcycle team or at school, he's playing basketball or found at local skateparks refining his scooter techniques.
+When Rarlee's not spending time with the Urban Upcycle team or at school studying for his VCE, he's at his casual retail job which he’s been in since 2020.
+He also enjoys visiting local skateparks to refine his scooter techniques.

 We proudly support these community groups.